wikimedia/mediawiki/docs/Configuration.md

 The schema to use per default when generating XML dumps.
 This allows sites to control explicitly when to make breaking changes to their export and dump format.

+# WikiFarmSettingsDirectory {#WikiFarmSettingsDirectory}
+EXPERIMENTAL: A directory that contains site-specific configuration files.
+Setting this will enable multi-tenant ("wiki farm") mode, causing site-specific settings to be loaded based on information from the web request.
+@unstable
+@since 1.38

+# WikiFarmSettingsExtension {#WikiFarmSettingsExtension}
+EXPERIMENTAL: The file extension to be used when looking up site-specific settings files in $wgWikiFarmSettingsDirectory, such as 'json' or 'yaml'.
+@unstable
+@since 1.38

+# WikiFarmSiteDetector {#WikiFarmSiteDetector}
+EXPERIMENTAL: Callback to use to determine the name of the requested site for the current request.
+Per default, a method built into WikiFarmSettingsLoader is used, which will try to determine the wiki name based on the WIKI_NAME environment variable (if set), or the requested (virtual) host.
+Must return a string or null.
+The return value is used together with the WikiFarmSettingsDirectory and WikiFarmSettingsExtension to construct the path of the settings file that holds site specific configuration for the requested site.
+Note that the global $wgRequest is not yet available when this callback is called.
+@unstable
+@since 1.38

 # ExtensionFunctions {#ExtensionFunctions}
 A list of callback functions which are called once MediaWiki is fully initialised